 You'll advance your R skills with these experts.

-Martin is a technology and data science evangelist.
+Martin John Hadley is a technology and data science evangelist.

-He has worked in both industry and academia to promote the use of interactive technologies for education and sharing of knowledge.
-Currently, he is an academic research technology specialist at the University of Oxford, with a special interest in data visualization and analysis using scripting languages.
-Martin was a consultant for Wolfram Research and the project manager for the Live Data Project, which seeks to make interactive data visualization available as a service to academics.
-His background is in STEM and scientific computation, pulling from a diverse range of interdisciplinary physical sciences with an enthusiasm and proven capability to engage with complex projects and deliver results.
-Contact him on LinkedIn.
+Martin has worked in both industry and academia to promote the use of interactive technologies for education and sharing of knowledge.
+Currently, they are an academic research technology specialist at the University of Oxford, with a special interest in data visualization and analysis using scripting languages.
+They were a consultant for Wolfram Research and the project manager for the Live Data Project, which seeks to make interactive data visualization available as a service to academics.
+Their background is in STEM and scientific computation, pulling from a diverse range of interdisciplinary physical sciences with an enthusiasm and proven capability to engage with complex projects and deliver results.
+Contact them on LinkedIn.